A Very Short Guide to Places to Not Miss in Rome

 Baths of Trajan - There is a nice little park for picnics located on the site of the baths which are a ruin.
 After Nero committed suicide, the following emperors built over his golden house with a variety of projects culminating in these baths built by the Emperor Trajan.
 Plenty to read on these.

 Santa Bibiana - If you have time, it’s worth hiking a bit further to this wonderful little Baroque church whose facade was designed by Bernini when he was 25.
 Although built on the site of previous earlier churches, it is remarkable manly for Bernini’s work, including his Statue of Santa Bibiana.
-There are also frescoes by Pietro da Cortona (architect of the facade Santa Maria della Pace) and Agostino Ciampelli
+There are also frescoes by Pietro da Cortona (architect of the facade Santa Maria della Pace) and Agostino Ciampelli.

 Santa Prassede - The mosaic program of this church is extensive and dates back to its first renovation in the 9th century by Pope Paschal (again represented with his square halo).
 The building, like many others was constructed on the site of a previous early Christian church.
 There is plenty of literature on the mosaic program.
 Don’t miss the Column of the Flagellation, the alleged pillar on which Christ was flogged before his crucifixion.